 Ease of Use

-Many reviewers also find the rangefinder very easy to use.
+Many reviewers also find the rangefinder very easy to use among the many options in the good rangefinder market.
 For instance, it can easily change the readings from yards to meters.
 This can be done by pressing and holding the “mode” button for more than 3 seconds.
-Others were also impressed with the optics, saying it delivers crystal clear images.
+Others were also impressed with the hunting optics, saying it delivers crystal clear images.

 In terms of accuracy, the reviewers say they’re pretty much satisfied with the readings.
 Some of them even compared the measurement readings of this rangefinder with laser rangefinders, and they say that there’s not much of a difference.